awslabs/amazon-redshift-utils/src/MultipleTableRestoreUtility/readme.md

 The source and target databases can be the same.

 ## Limitations
-The table cannot be restored to a different schema
+The table cannot be restored to a different schema.
+The table can only be restored to the same cluster the snapshot was taken from.